jalapic/forwardSTTC/README.md

-### Code for implementing a forward-only version of Cutts & Eglen's STTC algorithm
+### R Code for implementing a forward-only version of Cutts & Eglen's STTC algorithm

 An adaptation of the algorithm described here by Cutts & Eglen - http://www.ncbi.nlm.nih.gov/pubmed/25339742